kubeslice-ent/egs-installation/README.md

          global_prometheus_service_type: ClusterIP       # Service type for Prometheus (accessible only within the cluster)
          ```

-     - **⚙️ Additional Configuration (Optional):**
+     - **🔧 Installation Flags (Mandatory):**
-       - Configure installation stages and additional applications:
+       - Configure the installation flags based on your requirements:
          ```yaml
          # Enable or disable specific stages of the installation
          enable_install_controller: true               # Enable the installation of the Kubeslice controller